Feeling lonely and lacking social connections can happen to anyone of any age.

 East Leeds Health for all (ELHFA) Better Together works within the heart of Lincoln Green to support the local community to help address health inequalities, reduce isolation and improve physical health and wellbeing.
 It provides a range of community groups and activities that have been developed with their service users, listening to what they want, where and when.

 Connect Helpline offers emotional support and information every night for people in Leeds 6pm to 2am.
 Call Connect if you are feeling anxious, lonely, angry or just need to talk.
 Trained volunteers and workers provide compassionate, non-judgemental support and can give information about other services, if needed.
-Whatever your problems are – mental health, housing or money worries, caring for someone, bereavement or the end of a relationship – Connect can help.
-The service is also there for carers who need to talk to someone.
-Tel 0808 800 1212 (freephone)
+Call 0808 800 1212 (freephone).

 The Samaritans – open 24 hours a day, the Samaritans will listen and help you find a way through.
 From relationships to money, health or family troubles – you can talk about whatever is getting to you at any time of the day or night.
 You don’t have to be suicidal to call.
 Tel 116 123 (freephone)